EcoJulia/Diversity.jl/README.md

 ## - proportions - population proportions
 ## - qs - single number or vector of values of parameter q
 ## - perindividual - do we measure per individual in population (true)
-##                   or per sub-community (false)
+##                   or per subcommunity (false)
 ## - Z - similarity matrix
 ## - returnecosystem - boolean describing whether to return the
 ##                     ecosystem diversity
 ## - returncommunity - boolean describing whether to return the
-##                     community diversities
+##                     subcommunity diversities
-## - returnweights   - boolean describing whether to return community weights
+## - returnweights   - boolean describing whether to return subcommunity weights
 ##
 ## Returns:
-## - contributions of sub-communities to ecosystem diversity (of type measure)
+## - contributions of subcommunities to ecosystem diversity (of type measure)
 ## - and none, some or all (in a tuple) of:
 ##   - vector of ecosystem diversities representing values of q
-##   - array of diversities, first dimension representing sub-communities, and
+##   - array of diversities, first dimension representing subcommunities, and
 ##     last representing values of q
-##   - vector of community weights
+##   - vector of subcommunity weights
 function contributions (measure::Function, proportions::Matrix, qs,
                         perindividual::Bool, Z::Matrix,
                         returnecosystem::Bool,